It’s not just about health, the economy will suffer

 - If you’re going through financial hardship, then getting a refinance might not be easy.
 However, banks have introduced various mortgage relief options to help those who are affected by the coronavirus pandemic.

 How can we help as mortgage brokers?

-Our mortgage brokers are working from home for their safety, however they will be working overtime to help our customers.
+Our mortgage brokers are working from home for their safety.
+Nevertheless, they will be working consistently to help our customers.

-Our team is constantly monitoring the position of lenders to ensure we can avoid lenders that are unable to approve loans during this time.
+Our team is constantly monitoring the position of lenders to ensure we avoid the lenders that are unable to approve loans during this time.